 HCV is a highly competitive and changing market.
-Currently, the standard treatment varies with the genotype of the HCV infection.
-Prior to late 2013, treatment included peginterferon alpha and ribavirin, along with a protease inhibitor (either telaprevir, boceprevir, or simeprevir).
-In late 2013, sofosbuvir, a drug belonging to a new class of drugs called "nucleoside analogs" or "Nucs," was approved to treat HCV.
-In patients infected with HCV genotype 1 (the most common HCV genotype in the US), sofosbuvir was administered in combination with peginterferon alpha and ribavirin.
-In patients with HCV genotypes 2 and 3, however, sofosbuvir could be effectively administered in combination with ribavirin, without the need for peginterferon alpha.
-Since 2014, several new combinations of direct-acting antiviral agents ("DAAs") have been approved for the treatment of HCV infection.
-These include Harvoni (sofosbuvir/ledipasvir) 12 weeks of treatment, Viekira Pak (ombitasvir/paritaprevir/ritonavir, dasabuvir) 12 weeks of treatment, Epclusa (sofosbuvir/velpatasvir) 12 weeks of treatment, Zepatier (elbasvir/grazoprevir) 12 weeks of treatment and Mavyret (glecaprevir/pibrentasvir) 8 weeks of treatment.
-We believe the next improvements in HCV treatment will be ultra-short combination oral treatments of four to six weeks, the goal of our program.
+Since 2014, several combinations of direct-acting antiviral agents ("DAAs") have been approved for the treatment of HCV infection.
+These include Harvoni (sofosbuvir/ledipasvir) 12 weeks of treatment, Viekira Pak (ombitasvir/paritaprevir/ritonavir, dasabuvir) twelve weeks of treatment, Epclusa (sofosbuvir/velpatasvir) twelve weeks of treatment, Zepatier (elbasvir/grazoprevir) twelve weeks of treatment and Mavyret (glecaprevir/pibrentasvir) eight weeks of treatment.
+We believe the next improvements in HCV treatment will be ultra-short combination oral treatments of four to six weeks, which is the goal of our program.

 We anticipate a significant global HCV market opportunity that will persist through at least 2036, given the large prevalence of HCV infection worldwide.
 The 2017 World Health Organization Global Hepatitis Report estimates that 71 million people worldwide have chronic HCV infections.
+In July 2023, WHO published that globally, an estimated 58 million people have chronic HCV infection, with about 1.5 million new infections occurring per year, and an estimated 3.2 million adolescents and children with chronic HCV infection.

 We are targeting the viral NS5B polymerase with an NNI, which could be developed as part of an all-oral, pan-genotypic combination regimen.
-Our focus is on developing what is now called ultrashort treatment regimens from 4 to 6 weeks in length.
+Our focus is on developing what is now called ultrashort treatment regimens from four to six weeks in length.
 Such a combination treatment CC-31244 with different classes of approved DAAs has the potential to change the paradigm of treatment for HCV with a shorter duration of treatment.
 Combination strategies with approved drugs could allow us to expand CC-31244 into the HCV antiviral therapeutic area globally and could lead to a high and fast cure rate, to improved compliance, and to reduced treatment duration.
 To our knowledge no competing company has yet developed a short HCV treatment of less than 8 weeks with a high (>95%) sustained virologic response (SVR) at week 12.

 CC-31244, an HCV NNI, is a potential best in class pan-genotypic inhibitor of NS5B polymerase for the treatment of HCV.
 The Company completed a Phase 1a/b study in Canada in September 2016, with favorable safety results in a randomized, double-blinded, Phase 1a/b study in healthy volunteers and HCV-infected subjects.
 The Company completed a Phase 2a study in HCV genotype 1 subjects in the United States.
 Cocrystal presented the interim results from the Phase1a/b study at the APASL in February 2017.
 HCV-infected subjects treated with CC-31244 had a rapid and marked decline in HCV RNA levels, and slow viral rebound after treatment.
 Results of this study suggest that CC-31244 could be an important component in a shortened duration all-oral HCV combination therapy.
-Patient enrollment has been completed in the Phase 2b and the final study report filed with the FDA.
+The Company has completed the Phase 2a final study report as filed with the FDA.
 See "Item 1 - Business - Research and Development Update - Hepatitis C" for more information.